neo4j-devtools/relate/documentation/FIRST_USE_GUIDE.md

 ## Creating a local environment

 All `@relate` operations happen within an "environment" that manages Neo4j resources.
 You could configure separate environments for development, testing, staging and production.
-Start wih initializing a local environment then setting it as the current environment.
+Start with initializing a local environment then setting it as the current environment.

 To do so run:
 ```shell script